In the guide below, we outline the potential pros and cons of bioenergy and biofuels derived from biomass.

 – Bioproduct Production Benefitting Biofuels

-Something else energy.gov points out, is that biomass can be used to make different bioproducts, and not only can biorefineries help produce both bioproducts and biofuels, but, ‘… Revenue generated from bioproducts also offers added value, improving the economics of biorefinery operations and creating more cost-competitive biofuels’
+Something else energy.gov points out, is that (paraphrased) biomass can be used to make different bioproducts, and not only can biorefineries help produce both bioproducts and biofuels, but:

 Waste Can Be Used As A Biomass Source

-Waste can come from a range of sources and in a range of forms, such as:
+Waste can come from a range of sources, and in a range of forms, such as:

 – Wood waste